 Applicants are therefore encouraged to propose potential collaboration opportunities with NIST AM programs.

-NIST will host a pre-award webinar in December 2021 to provide general information regarding this NOFO, offer general guidance on preparing applications, and answer questions.
-Please reference https://www.nist.gov/el/metals-based-additive-manufacturing-grants-program for the most up to date information, including scheduling details about the webinar.
-There is no cost to attend the webinar, but participants must register in advance.
-Participation in the webinar is not required and will not be considered in the review and selection process.
-Proprietary technical discussions about specific project ideas will not be permitted during the webinar and NIST staff will not critique or provide feedback on specific project ideas while they are being developed by an applicant, brought forth during the webinar, or at any time before the deadline for all applications.
+NIST hosted a pre-award webinar in December 2021 to provide general information regarding this NOFO, offer general guidance on preparing applications, and answer questions.
+Please reference https://www.nist.gov/el/metals-based-additive-manufacturing-grants-program for the most up to date information, including the webinar recording.
+Participation in the webinar was not required and will not be considered in the review and selection process.
+Proprietary technical discussions about specific project ideas were not permitted during the webinar and NIST staff did not critique or provide feedback on specific project ideas while they were being developed by an applicant, brought forth during the webinar, or at any time before the deadline for all applications.

-Questions about the Metals-based Additive Manufacturing Grant Program, eligibility requirements, evaluation and award criteria, selection process, and the general characteristics of a competitive application can be addressed at the Webinar and by e-mail at mbamgp [at] nist.gov.
-There is no cost to attend the Webinar.
-Participation in the Webinar is not required and will not be considered in the application review and selection process.
+Questions about the Metals-based Additive Manufacturing Grant Program, eligibility requirements, evaluation and award criteria, selection process, and the general characteristics of a competitive application can be addressed at the Webinar and by e-mail at mbamgp [at] nist.gov (mbamgp[at]nist[dot]gov).
+Participation in the Webinar was not required and will not be considered in the application review and selection process.